tylrhall/DMStudio/README.md

 For those starting out in python, the easiest option for windows is downloading [Anaconda](https://www.anaconda.com/download/) for python 2.7.
 This has all the basic packages that will be required.

 A pip install version of dmstudio will be available shortly.
 For the time being a pre-release version is available on github.

+From Tyler: To install this package, drag and drop the folder to a location on your hard drive, make sure Anaconda is in your environment variables.
+Go to the command prompt, navigate to the folder that contains setup.py, and enter python setup.py install into the command line.
+I fixed some immediate bugs so the code can actually run, but I can't figure out how to push these changes to Sean's repository, so here we are.
+All credit for making this initial work, and I'll publish different scripts I run as I write them.